cdn77/debugr/packages/express/README.md

 will be captured in the debug log.
 It can be set in many ways, so it bears explaining in more detail:
  - A `boolean` simply means what `boolean` usually means - `captureBody: true` will capture the body _always_.
 This is usually slightly overkill.
+Typically you'll use this to _disable_ capturing the raw request body if you're sure you don't ever care about it - e.g. if you log the decoded body by another plugin.
  - A `number` means "max size in bytes" - the body will be captured if its size is at most this value.
  - A (comma-separated) `string` or `string[]` means "content type".
 The body will